History of German foreign policy: 2001 to present

 Ostpolitik policy was dramatically shaken after 2014 as Russia threatened Ukraine, seized Crimea, and sponsored fighting in eastern Ukraine bordering on civil war.
-Berlin denounced Moscow’s actions as a violation of international law, and took a leadership role in formulating EU sanctions.
-However, Germany depends heavily on Russian energy supplies via the Nord Stream 1 pipeline, so it has proceeded cautiously and opposes American efforts to cancel Nord Stream.
+Berlin denounced Moscow's actions as a violation of international law, and took a leadership role in formulating EU sanctions.
+However, Germany depends heavily on Russian energy supplies via the Nord Stream 1 pipeline, so it has proceeded cautiously and opposed American efforts to cancel Nord Stream.

 Longstanding close relations with the United States flourished especially under the Obama Administration (2009–2017).
 In 2016 President Barack Obama hailed Chancellor Angela Merkel as his “closest international partner.”
-However relations worsened dramatically during the Trump administration (2017–2021), especially regarding NATO funding, trade, tariffs, and Germany's energy dependence upon Russia.
+However relations worsened dramatically during the first Trump administration (2017–2021), especially regarding NATO funding, trade, tariffs, and Germany's energy dependence upon Russia.

 In 2021 talks and meetings with Merkel and other European leaders, President Joe Biden spoke of bilateral relations, bolstering transatlantic relations through NATO and the European Union, and closely coordinating on key issues, such as Iran, China, Russia, Afghanistan, climate change, the COVID-19 pandemic and multilateral organizations.
 In early February 2021, Biden froze the Trump administration's withdrawal of 9,500 troops from U.S. military bases in Germany.
 Biden's freeze was welcomed by Berlin, which said that the move "serves European and transatlantic security and hence is in our mutual interest."

 Merkel met Biden in Washington on July 15, 2021, with an agenda covering COVID-19 pandemic, global warming and economic issues.
-Trump's opposition to the $11 billion Nord Stream 2 gas pipeline remains an unresolved issue under Biden, with Merkel and Biden agreeing to disagree on the issue.
+Trump's opposition to the $11 billion Nord Stream 2 gas pipeline remains an unsettled issue under Biden, with Merkel and Biden agreeing to disagree on the issue.

 After Russia's Feb.
-24 invasion of Ukraine in 2022, Germany’s previous foreign policy towards Russia (traditional Ostpolitik) has been severely criticized for having been too credulous and soft.
+24 invasion of Ukraine in 2022, Germany's previous foreign policy towards Russia (traditional Ostpolitik) has been severely criticized for having been too credulous and soft.